iCliniq Logo

 Introduction

 Sputum is a thick mucus produced in the lungs to keep the respiratory tract moist and trap foreign particles.
 Excess mucus production is seen during lung infection or disease.
 The coughing reflex attempts to cough up this mucus as sputum.
-Drugs like Acetylcysteine ease coughing by thinning the mucus secretions.
+Drugs like Acetylcysteine ease dry cough by thinning the mucus secretions.

 What Is N-Acetylcysteine?